GST/HST Credit Canada 2026: Payment Dates, Amounts & Eligibility

 The GST/HST credit is just one of several income-tested federal and provincial benefits.
 Here is how it stacks up alongside other credits for a low-income Ontario family:

 Amounts are approximate and depend on specific circumstances.
+The Canada Carbon Rebate is no longer on this list — the final payment was April 2025.
 Filing a tax return is required for ALL of these benefits.

 For a complete understanding of how these credits interact with your tax bracket, see our Marginal Tax Rates Canada 2026 guide.